Ian Urbina

 Ian Urbina (born March 29, 1972) is an American investigative reporter who has written for a variety of outlets, including The New York Times and The Atlantic.
-Urbina is the author of The New York Times bestseller The Outlaw Ocean and founder of journalism nonprofit, The Outlaw Ocean Project.
+Urbina is the author of The New York Times bestseller The Outlaw Ocean and founder of a journalism nonprofit, The Outlaw Ocean Project.

 Early life and education

 As a student at St Albans and Georgetown University, Urbina was a long-distance runner.

 Urbina has degrees in history from Georgetown University and the University of Chicago.

 Career

-Urbina was outreach editor at the Middle East Research and Information Project from 2000-2003.
+Urbina was outreach editor at the Middle East Research and Information Project from 2000 to 2003.

 A 2007 New York Times investigation by Urbina about "mag crews" — traveling groups of teenagers, many of them runaways or from broken homes, who sell magazine subscriptions — was optioned for a 2016 movie, American Honey, directed by Andrea Arnold and starring Shia LaBeouf.

-In 2008, Urbina was a member of the team of reporters that broke the story about the New York governor, Eliot Spitzer, and his use of prostitutes, a series of stories for which the Times staff won a Pulitzer in 2009 for breaking news.
+In 2008, Urbina was a member of the team of reporters that broke the story about the New York governor, Eliot Spitzer, and his use of prostitutes, a series of stories for which the Times staff won a Pulitzer Prize in 2009 for breaking news.

 In 2011, Urbina wrote a series "Drilling Down" about the oil and gas industry and fracking.
 John Krasinski said that the 2012 film Promised Land was partly inspired by the series.

 In 2013, he wrote a story about longterm exposure to hazardous chemicals and the federal agency, OSHA, which is responsible for protecting against these workplace threats.
 For The New York Times Magazine, he wrote in 2014, a piece called "The Secret Life of Passwords" about the anecdotes and emotions hidden in everyday web-users' "secure" passwords.

 He left The New York Times in May 2019 to found the non-profit journalism organization, The Outlaw Ocean Project.

-In 2022, ‘Get Away from the Target’, a documentary film for which Urbina was Executive Producer, won an Emmy Award.
+In 2022, 'Get Away from the Target', a documentary film for which Urbina was Executive Producer, won an Emmy Award.